Medication Search: Exjade

 Each off-white, round, flat, bevelled-edged, dispersible tablet, imprinted with “J 500” on one side and “NVR” on the other, contains 500 mg of deferasirox.
 Nonmedicinal ingredients: lactose monohydrate, crospovidone, povidone (K30), sodium lauryl sulphate, microcrystalline cellulose, colloidal silicon dioxide, and magnesium stearate.

-Deferasirox should be taken once daily at about the same time each day.
-It should be taken on an empty stomach and at least 30 minutes before the first meal of the day.
+Deferasirox dispersible tablets and tablets for suspension should be taken once daily at about the same time each day, on an empty stomach and at least 30 minutes before the first meal of the day.
 The tablets must be mixed with water, apple, or orange juice (100 mL of liquid for doses of less than 1 g, and 200 mL for doses of 1 g or more).
 Drop the tablet into the liquid and stir until the tablet dissolves completely.
 Drink all the liquid, then add a little water or juice to what is left in the glass and drink that as well.
 Do not chew or crush the tablets, or swallow them whole.

 Do not use milk or carbonated beverages such as soda pop to dissolve the tablets.
 Milk slows down dissolution and carbonated beverages will foam up.